khgiddon/khgiddon.github.io/_posts/2021-02-08-riddler-538-tower-of-hanoi.md

 print(np.dot(N, o))
 ~~~

 From this, we get that the answer is 637/9, or about 70.7 moves on average to complete the puzzle.
+A Monte Carlo simulation we run of 10,000 runs of puzzle solves gives us a similar result.

 We’ll need to do some code refactoring so we can also handle the extra credit, but the same Markov framework can be used to solve the general case.